Padraic McGuinness: Early life

-McGuinness, named after Patrick Pearse, was the youngest child of Frank McGuinness (1900-1949), who was the inaugural editor of Ezra Norton's Sydney newspaper The Daily Mirror in 1941.
+McGuinness, named after Irish nationalist Patrick Pearse, was the youngest child of Frank McGuinness (1900–1949), who was the inaugural editor of Ezra Norton's Sydney newspaper The Daily Mirror in 1941.
 Padraic attended, first, Saint Ignatius' College, Riverview (from his time there he dated the atheist attitudes which remained constant in his adult life, whatever his changes of ideological allegiance) and then obtained a scholarship to attend Sydney Boys High School.
 He studied economics at the University of Sydney (B.Ec., Hons, 1960), where he became a prominent member of the Sydney Push in the late 1950s and early 1960s.
 At that time, he identified as an anarchist but also joined the Labor Party.

 Career

 After a short career as an economics lecturer at the NSW University of Technology (now the University of New South Wales), McGuinness moved to London where he worked with the Moscow Narodny [People's] Bank, an arm of the Soviet Government, from 1966 to 1967.
 Continuing his studies at the London School of Economics, he acquired a master's degree.
 He later worked for the OECD in Paris, and there he observed the Paris demonstrations of 1968.
 Having returned to Sydney in 1971, he began what would be a long tenure at The Australian Financial Review, by writing economics articles.